 Hardware asset management is often the task companies know needs to be done but never makes it to front runner in objectives.
 Software is usually the major focus, but this year things have changed.
 The pandemic has forced companies to address their hardware asset management with an urgency never felt before.
-Offices have closed, employees are working remotely, and companies have to figure out how to get their employees the hardware they need to do their jobs, as well as receive old hardware and retire assets.

 Hardware Asset Management has problems

 Before the pandemic, companies were already faced with serious challenges in getting an asset management system in place.
 These pre-existing conditions included: